DenverCoder1/kanjitab/readme.md

 ## What's this?

+I'm pretty bad at making time to practise kanji as part of my daily routine, so I built a browser extension to help with that.
 This Chrome extension displays a randomly selected kanji when a new browser tab is opened.
 The user is asked to type an English translation; if correct, the user is redirected to Google.
 If incorrect, the tab closes and the user is appropriately ashamed.